MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassModule.md

 Only teachers, students, and applications with application permissions can perform this operation.
 Students can only see published modules; teachers and applications with application permissions can see all modules in a class.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgEducationClassModule](/powershell/module/Microsoft.Graph.Education/Get-MgEducationClassModule?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)